rancher/rancher-docs/shared-files/_glossary.md

         Catalogs
     </dt>
     <p>
         <b>Versions:</b> 1.
-Rancher v2.4.x and earlier 2.
-Rancher v2.7.x and later
+Rancher v2.4 and earlier 2.
+Rancher v2.7 and later
     </p>
     <dd>
         <ol>
             <li>
-                The section of the Rancher UI where you manage Helm chart repositories.
+                The section of the Rancher UI where you manage Helm charts and Helm chart repositories.
 In later versions of Rancher, this section is called <i>Apps & Marketplace</i>, or <i>Apps</i>.
             </li>
             <li>
                 Extension catalogs, container image repositories that can be imported to add extensions to your Rancher instance.